 Here are a few techniques that may help you to get better results.

 The second is an underscore “_” which is used to represent any single character in a name.
 When searching for a name like Smith, entering the name like Sm_th would result in Smith and Smyth.
-The percent sign and the underscore can also be used in combination with each other.
+The asterisk (or percent sign) and the underscore can also be used in combination with each other.
 Jo*s_n would yield any number of letters between the o and the s and any one letter between the s and the n.

 Punctuation marks and spaces - Names that contain non-alphabetic characters should be searched with and without the character.
 Looking for O’Hara, try Ohara.
 Looking for D’Angelo, try Dangelo and Deangelo.
 Some names have a space in them – Del Vecchio, De La Campa, Van der Valk or Mac Nally.
 Try it with and without the space.
 Don’t overlook the Saint’s names.
 Sometimes they were spelled out as Saint Louis and others as St. Louis or St Louis.
 Van and Von were sometimes interchanged and sometimes omitted.
 Search for the name with and without the Van or Von.

 Americanization of names - It is not uncommon that a person Americanized his or her name.
 It may take a little ingenuity on your part to come up with the variations, but try them all.
 Johann became John, Fritz became Frank, Luigi became Louis, Giuseppi became Joseph, etc.

 Titles - Last but not least, don’t forget titles.
 It could be that the document listed the person as a Jr. or Sr. Other titles like Mr. Mrs. Miss.
 Ms. were generally not used in the documents but do not rule them out if nothing else works.
 Such titles are usually entered after the given name in most indexes.